mkphung29/chicken-tinder/README.md

 - Utilizes cookies to remember user login information
 - MongoDB Atlas stores user and restaurant data
 - bcrypt hashes user passwords

+## Demo
+Here is the link to the demo: https://www.youtube.com/watch?v=H_DJQWap8pg

 ## List of what I used
 Frontend: